LW

-Since April 2022, Lucas Weber is a member of the research staff at our chair.
+Since April 2022 Lucas Weber has been a member of the research staff at our chair.

 General Information and Interests